Short Mardi Himal Trek - 5 Days

 • Less explored trekking path in the Annapurna.

-Imagine trekking through emerald forests, walking ridge lines high above the clouds, and waking up to panoramas of snow-capped peaks – all within just a few days.
-The Short Mardi Himal Trek offers exactly that.
-Tucked away in the Annapurna region of Nepal, this trek is a hidden gem for adventurers seeking big rewards in a short time.
-From the first step on the trail, you’re greeted with views of the sacred Machhapuchhre (Fishtail) and the sprawling Annapurna massif, teasing the grandeur that awaits ahead.
+The Short Mardi Himal Trek is a quick escape into the Himalayas that takes you to the base of the Mardi Himal and Mt.
+Macchapuchre.
+Located in the Annapurna region of Nepal, this trek is a hidden gem for adventurers in a short time.
+From the first step on the trail, you’re greeted with views of the sacred Machhapuchhre and the sprawling Annapurna massif, teasing the grandeur that awaits ahead.

 • Quick yet rewarding – Ideal for trekkers with limited time